marcelo-rispoli-leal/morenaas/README.md

 ## Database Configuration

-The included PostgreSQL user in `.env` has all privileges to the only database created in the instance.
+The included PostgreSQL user in `.env` has all privileges to the unique database created in the instance.

 ## Testing Guidelines